 Matt Ruby’s Transition From Non-Linear Editing

 Atomic’s first NLE system was the StrataSphere platform from Scitex.
-I had learned to edit on a Ampex Ace tape-based edit controller.
-And when we made the switch to NLE there was no looking back.
-Atomic travelled to Kentucky (twice) to acquire Scitex Certification and we developed a good relationship with Scitex who was located in the Sierra foothills in Northern California.
+I had learned to edit on an Ampex Ace tape-based edit controller.
+And when we made the switch to NLE, there was no looking back.
+Atomic traveled to Kentucky (twice) to acquire Scitex Certification, and we developed a good relationship with Scitex, who was located in the Sierra foothills in Northern California.
 Accom acquired Scitex Digital Video and released their next generation of edit platform, the Affinity.
 That’s when I began freelancing more regularly around the Bay Area and even had the opportunity to work at the Accom booth at NAB in Las Vegas as one of the demonstration artists.
 And I still have one of the control panels in my edit suite at our new offices in Emeryville.

 Accom had several clients in the Bay Area, notably KGO TV and SportsChannel (who have now evolved into NBC Sports Bay Area).
 Since there were no more than 10-15 Affinity systems locally and they were on the newer side, there were not very many Affinity editors freelancing.
 This fact afforded me the opportunity to work on many different types of projects with many other clients.